holaphil/garbarnation-aab73/content/pages/episodes/wolf-moon-lodge.md

       keyName: property
     - name: 'og:description'
       value: >-
-        GarBar Nation sits down with "Le Bar" owner Mike Hastings.
-Located in Maplewood, NJ, Le Bar's sports bar vibe is a great example of a GarBar in progress.
+        Located in Maplewood, NJ, Wolf Moon Lodge is a homage to the independent art and artists that helped inspire this wonderful GarBar sanctuary.
       keyName: property
     - name: 'og:image'
       value: /images/garbar-wolf-moon-lodge-3.png